DHTMLX/docs-suite/docs/form/localization.md

 To use a different locale, your need to:

-- define necessary language settings: provide translation for all text labels (in the SimpleVault control), e.g. the German locale looks like this:
+- define necessary language settings: provide translation for all text labels, e.g. the German locale for the SimpleVault control looks like this:

 ~~~js
 var de = {